Reference Architecture for Installing and Configuring INFINIDAT InfiniBox Storage Arrays with SAP HANA Using NFS Protocol.

-When using NFSV3 to connect to the storage, it does not support file locking mechanism like SCSI-3 persistent reservations.
-A specific storage connector, provided by certified storage vendor, implements a STONITH* (shoot the other node in the head) call to reboot a failed host, can isolate a failed node, protecting the shared resource.
+A specific storage connector, provided by a certified storage vendor, implements a STONITH* (=shoot the other node in the head) call to reboot a failed host, which can isolate the failed node and protecting the shared resource.

 This implementation of STONITH is based on the IPMI Tool and performed after the HANA system already installed.